 Step IV: Your Dream Ordinary

-This is the fourth step in the Sustainable Goal-Setting Method, a subtractive as well as additive approach to goal-setting meant to help you simplify your schedule & to-do list by focusing on what matters most.
+This is the fourth step in the Pace & Pattern method, a subtractive as well as additive approach to goal-setting meant to help you simplify your schedule & to-do list by focusing on what matters most.
 This 5-step process is designed to empower you to choose a few meaningful goals that align with your values and integrate them into your real life.

 If you are just jumping in here are the steps we've covered so far..

 We’ve talked about vision: how important it is to have a clear idea of who you want to be and why.
 And we’ve talked about setting meaningful, achievable goals that will actually help you take small steps to move in the direction of your vision.
 Now comes the time to put it all together and take it for a test drive.
 What would your week feel like if you actually did pull some weeds and make room for what matters most?
 Are the goals you set actually doable?
 Will you still have enough margin in your week for rest and spontaneity?
 This is a rough guide, a template for planning your typical week.

 Step 1: Create a Framework for your week

 In Matt Perman's book What’s Best Next, he advises readers to plan a template for how most of their weeks will flow: he calls it “architecting your week.”
 One of my favorite insights from this section is his advice to think of your time as a physical container that can only hold a certain amount.
 When you think about your time spatially instead of linearly, it can help you resist the temptation to cram more in.
 As you go through these next steps, try blocking off general sections of your week dedicated to certain activities instead of trying to be exactly precise.